Pitching coach Rick Freeman wants youth baseball coaches to protect young arms

 Having been around baseball as a coach and manager for more than three decades, Rick Freeman has seen firsthand how advances in medicine have impacted the sport, most prominently baseball pitchers.

-Freeman, the baseball pitching coach at Rutgers University, is a student of the game as much a teacher of the game and has closely followed the research that the world renowned orthopaedic surgeon Dr. James Andrews and Dr. Glenn S. Fleisig have done over the last two decades.
+Freeman, a veteran coach of many levels, is a student of the game as much a teacher of the game and has closely followed the research that the world renowned orthopaedic surgeon Dr. James Andrews and Dr. Glenn S. Fleisig have done over the last two decades.

 From 2005-2006, Dr. Fleisig, an adjunct professor in the Department of Biomedical Engineering at the University of Alabama-Birmingham and the Pitching Safety Consultant for Little League Baseball and Softball, conducted a two-year pilot program across the state of Alabama on how pitching affected a player’s arm.